⚽ Get Your Tesla Ready for FIFA 2026 Road Trips & Tailgate Season. 🏆

 As the Energy Market Inspectorate reviews the unions’ report, the outcome will likely set a precedent.
 A ruling against Tesla would not only shut down the Arlandastad site but would also signal to other potential partners that aiding the automaker carries significant legal risk.
 Conversely, if the setup is deemed legal, it could validate Tesla’s strategy of using off-grid technology to bypass labor blockades.
 For now, the eyes of the industry are on the Swedish authorities, waiting to see if the "extension cord" solution will hold up in the face of the law.

-Tags: Labor Union Strike, Supercharger Network, Tesla Sweden
+Related Topics: Labor Union Strike, Supercharger Network, Tesla Sweden

 Previous